strainer/barsort/readme.md

 ```

 ### Summary of speedtests:

+The following tables are for generating a sort index of arrays.
+Timsort is considerably faster doing light sorting in place.

 Pre-sorted input, Lengths: |     100   |    10,000   | 1,000,000
  :-------------- | :-------: | :---------: | :----------